greleigh/Logic-GU/_pages/lindstrom-lectures.md

 The 2022 Lindström Lectures will be given by **Sara Negri**, Professor of Mathematics at the University of Genoa.

-The Public Lindström Lecture will take place on **Monday, 20 June 2022, 18--20:00** at Gothenburg University, [Faculty of Humanities](https://www.gu.se/en/humanities) (Humanisten building, Renströmsgatan 6, Gothenburg). **More details will follow shortly.**
+The Public Lindström Lecture will take place on **Monday, 20 June 2022, 18--20:00** at Gothenburg University, [Faculty of Humanities](https://www.gu.se/en/humanities) (Humanisten building, Renströmsgatan 6, Gothenburg).
+Location of the Research Lecture will be circulate through the [GU Logic mailing list]({{ logic-ML }}).

 {% assign lectures = site.categories['seminars'] | where_exp:"item", "item.tags contains 'LL22'" %}
 {% assign public-lecture = lectures | find:"public", true %}